KjellKod/maze_game/README.txt

+# 2024-02-19
+For fun I wanted to see how I would update the build structure of an old programming/interview challenge I was given at LogRhythm many year ago.
+The programming challenge and programming is obsolete at that company and for that reason it's fine to publish it.
+It's nothing amazing... above all its interesting to see how I coded 11 years ago compared to now.

 To compile and use the tests
 --------------------------------
 1. In repository root directory: mkdir build && cd build && cmake && make -j